 In July 2014, Jennifer Goodall, a Florida mother, pregnant with her fourth child, was threatened by her hospital with cesarean surgery “with or without [her] consent” when she insisted on a trial of labor.
 Now, Jennifer speaks, activist-to-activist, about her birth experience, activism, and what she sees as the fundamental flaws in the System.
 Hey, […]

-One of the ways to identify whether a people group is oppressed is to note how seamlessly the Master’s rhetoric has been swallowed and then regurgitated.
-The global pregnant population has thoughtlessly vomited phrases like, “he wouldn’t let me,” and “I wasn’t allowed,” in relation to decisions about their bodies for so long that when […]
+One of the ways to identify whether a people group is oppressed is to note how seamlessly a rhetoric has been swallowed and then regurgitated.
+The global pregnant population has thoughtlessly vomited phrases like, “he wouldn’t let me,” and “I wasn’t allowed,” in relation to decisions about their bodies for so long that when we hear […]